tpham66/Blackjack-game/README.md

 # Blackjack-game
-This is a classical offline blackjack game
+This is a classic offline blackjack game
 This coursework was done individually.